oottppxx/enigma2/plugins/README.md

 * [Absolut](https://github.com/oottppxx/enigma2/tree/master/plugins/absolut) is a VODka plugin, supporting XCAPI.

 * [AutoOff](https://github.com/oottppxx/enigma2/tree/master/plugins/autooff) attempts to stop any service after the box goes to standby, and optionally tries to resume the service afterwards - apparently some images don't do it by default, so if you want to confirm, just activate debug and check the debug log.

 * [BigMac](https://github.com/oottppxx/enigma2/tree/master/plugins/bigmac) attempts to monitor IPTV streams and restart them if they get stuck.
+See also QuarterPounder below.

 * [Buzzz](https://github.com/oottppxx/enigma2/tree/master/plugins/buzzz) is a local M3U proxy for TheHive.

 * [Frenchs](https://github.com/oottppxx/enigma2/tree/master/plugins/frenchs) adds some spice to Heinz (see below), marking catchup supporting channels as the M3U download is proxied through it; it supports XCAPI and VAPI.

 * [Heinz](https://github.com/oottppxx/enigma2/tree/master/plugins/heinz) is a "ketchup" plugin, supporting XCAPI and VAPI.

 * [Innocent](https://github.com/oottppxx/enigma2/tree/master/plugins/innocent) is a local M3U proxy for SmoothStreams.

 * [Line](https://github.com/oottppxx/enigma2/tree/master/plugins/line) is a plugin that automatically hides the VBI line covering screen (black line at the top of the image) for all services.
 If the need arises to toggle it within a service, just invoke the plugin manually (or via hotkey, as you wish).

 * [Love](https://github.com/oottppxx/enigma2/tree/master/plugins/love) is a plugin that adds the current service to the TV favourites bouquet, and is suitable for hotkey'ing (making it a 1-key favouriting machine) - tested on OpenATV 6.2 only!

 * [McDonnells](https://github.com/oottppxx/enigma2/tree/master/plugins/mcdonnells) is an events lister/zapper for SmoothStreams and VAPI MatchCenter.

 * [MiracleWhip](https://github.com/oottppxx/enigma2/tree/master/plugins/miraclewhip) is a plugin to edit Suls/IPTVBouquetMaker/E2m3u2bouquet provider configs via the webbrowser.

 * [PyShell](https://github.com/oottppxx/enigma2/tree/master/plugins/pyshell) is a plugin for developers/coders - it provides a very simple Python shell with access to the Enigma2 runtime environment, so small (or not so small) snippets of code can be tested and experimented with while avoiding crashes.

+* [QuarterPounder](https://github.com/oottppxx/enigma2/tree/master/plugins/quarterpounder) attempts to monitor IPTV streams and restart them if they get stuck.
+See also BigMac above.

 * [ReStart](https://github.com/oottppxx/enigma2/tree/master/plugins/restart) is a trivial plugin that stops/starts the current service.
 No more need to zap out/in.

 * [SnackBar](https://github.com/oottppxx/enigma2/tree/master/plugins/snackbar) is a trivial plugin that invokes the seek bar; apparently it's required as some distros have invoking the seek bar broken via hotkey.

 * [Subway](https://github.com/oottppxx/enigma2/tree/master/plugins/subway) is a plugin to display subscription info, if the service supports it; it should work for both XCAPI and VAPI.

 Plugin release versions have 3 fields, major.minor.update, the major and minor being numeric and the update being alfanumeric.